 The majority of women who plan to give birth at home succeed in doing so.
-Complications are rare.
-However, they do sometimes occur and for this reason this patient information has been produced to provide information on what to expect in these circumstances.
+Complications are rare, however they do sometimes occur and for this reason we have provided further information on our “Transfer” page.

 The National Birthplace Study (2011) and NICE Guidelines for Intrapartum Care (2014) both support birth at home for low risk women as a realistic and safe choice.